jangko/nimCEF/readme.md

   myHandler = ref object of NCContextMenuHandler
 ```
 * Next step use **callbackImpl**, with three parameters,
-	* first param is anything you want
+	* first param is any valid identifier you want
-	* second param is the type we already defined or the NCxxx type
+	* second param is the typeDesc we already defined or the NCxxx type
 	* the third param is a list of your procs.
 The 'self' must have the same type with the second param
+  * the third param is optional, and default implementation will be used if no procs are defined

 ```nimrod
 callbackImpl(abc, myHandler):
   proc OnBeforeContextMenu(self: myHandler, browser: NCBrowser,